notaryproject/notation/specs/commandline/sign.md

 ## Description
 Use `notation sign` to sign artifacts.

-If the container image being signed is stored in the registry, upon successful signing, the generated signature will be pushed to the registry and the digest of the container image will be returned.
+Signs a container artifact that is stored in a registry.
+Upon successful signing, the generated signature is pushed to the registry and the digest of the container image is returned.
 ## Outline
 ```console
 Sign artifacts